Category: Uncategorized

 South Africa’s socio-economic development has been deeply shaped by its historical inequalities, particularly those stemming from apartheid.
 Since 1994, the government has prioritised skills development as a tool for transformation, introducing policies such as the Skills Development Act and establishing Sector Education and Training Authorities (SETAs).
 These structures were designed to align education, training, and workforce development with economic needs.

-Within this system, Sector Skills Plans (SSPs) serve as key instruments intended to identify scarce and critical skills and guide workforce development.
+Within this system, Sector Skills Plans (SSPs) play an important role in identifying scarce and critical skills, while helping to guide workforce development.
 However, despite their importance, SSPs have increasingly become compliance-driven documents, often failing to respond to the dynamic needs of industry.

 This study by Dr Juliette Fourie investigated the ongoing misalignment between sector skills planning mechanisms and the actual and future workforce needs of the Freight Forwarding and Customs Clearing (FFCC) sector in South Africa.